Lacrymology/states/roundcube/doc/usage.rst

 Run the following command to install `Dovecot`::

-  salt q-mail state.sls dovecot -v
+  salt myminion state.sls dovecot -v

 then you can check the authentication::